1st Experience¶

 myDFPlayer.playBackSpeed(speed); // Apply speed to change pitch

-wearable sculpture
+wearable sculpture¶

-• It embodies a key aspect of the sensory experience described in the graph and questionnaire.
-The participant noted: “The moment you enter the water, you feel the sharpness of crystal spikes piercing your skin.
+The wearable sculpture is designed with a dual purpose.
+Conceptually, it reflects a key moment from the sensory experience described in the graph and questionnaire.
+The participant noted, “The moment you enter the water, you feel the sharpness of crystal spikes piercing your skin.
 It hurts, but it also makes you feel alive.”
-The accessory captures this sensation, symbolizing the icy spikes felt when submerged in cold water.
+The piece captures this sensation through a structure of prickly spines extending toward the hand, symbolizing the icy spikes felt when submerged in cold water.
+It also evokes the visual of water droplets spreading across the skin’s surface, enhancing the tactile and emotional qualities of the piece.

 I started by creating the 3D model shape for the wearable sculpture using Nomad Sculpt.
 This initial prototype was intended to help me understand several aspects:

-• The scale of both the ergonomic handle and the overall size of the piece.
+- The scale of both the ergonomic handle and the overall size of the piece.

-• The final aesthetic.
+- The final aesthetic.

-• How to implement a system with an opening in the back that would be versatile, manageable, and spacious.
+- How to implement a system with an opening in the back that would be versatile, manageable, and spacious.
 This opening would also need integrated holes to allow sound from the speaker inside the bag to project outward.

-• Additionally, I needed a way to design the bag in separate parts to join later, since our lab's 3D printers cannot operate overnight.
+- Additionally, I needed a way to design the bag in separate parts to join later, since our lab's 3D printers cannot operate overnight.
 Because the bag would take more than two days to print, I planned to divide the final design into smaller sections that could be connected later.

 For my first print test, I used a white PLA filament and cut the design to print only the handle.
 This allowed me to evaluate whether the handle needed resizing or further ergonomic adjustments.
 You can find the 3D model for my first print test here1 and the Prusa Slicer file here2!